mkohler/cython_swig/README.rst

 .. class:: handout

-    For C libraries, the interface to a function is declared in a a HEADER file.
+    For C libraries, the interface to a function is declared in a HEADER file.
 Here is the header file for ADD.

     As you may notice, it consists entirely of information that is also in adder.c.